 Within the ITU-T, transport technology in the Access Network is under study in a number of different study groups, e.g. SGs 9, 12, 13, and 15, with several Recommendations published, others in development, and other supportive activities conducted, such as workshops.
 Moreover, ITU-R, IEEE and other standards bodies, forums and consortia are also active in this area.

-Recognizing that without a strong coordination effort there is the danger of duplication of work as well as the development of incompatible and non-interoperable standards, the WTSC-96 designated Study Group 15 as Lead Study Group on Access Network Transport within ITU-T.
+Recognizing that without a strong coordination effort there is the danger of duplication of work as well as the development of incompatible and non-interoperable standards, the latest WTSA assigned Study Group 15 as Lead Study Group on Access Network Transport within ITU-T.

 An Access Network Transport (ANT) Standards Overview and an ANT Standards Work Plan have been published.